-However, if the sacral dimples are large, located farther away from the anus, or accompanied by a turf of hair, skin tag, or skin discoloration, they might be an indication of an underlying abnormality of the spinal cord (2).
-Your doctor is the best person to determine the underlying cause and treat it.
+If the sacral dimples are large, located farther from the anus, or accompanied by a turf of hair, skin tag, or skin discoloration, they might be an indication of an underlying abnormality of the spinal cord.
+Hence, in such cases, consult your baby’s pediatrician to check if it is a cause for concern.

 Types Of Sacral Dimples

 Sacral dimples are of two types.

 - Typical sacral dimples: These are located on the skin of the lower back, near the crease of the buttocks.
 Usually, you will notice no skin changes other than the shallow depression near the tailbone (coccyx) end.

 - Atypical sacral dimples: In this type, the dimple is located higher up on the back or off to the side, and the bottom of the dimple may not be seen.
 It may also be accompanied by skin discoloration, a patch of hair, a lump, or a skin tag (3).